avjmachine/CarND-Extended-Kalman-Filter-Project/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project - Project Writeup
-Self-Driving Car Engineer Nanodegree Program

-In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.
+In this project, I have utilized a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.The project requires obtaining RMSE values that are lower than the tolerance outlined in the [project rubric.](https://review.udacity.com/#!/rubrics/748/view)

-This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).

-This repository includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
-For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.
-Please see the uWebSocketIO Starter Guide page in the classroom within the EKF Project lesson for the required version and installation scripts.
+[//]: # (Image References)

+[image1]: ./writeup_images/kalman_cartoon_explanation.png "Kalman Filter Explanation Diagram"
+[image2]: ./writeup_images/kalman_equations.png "Kalman Filter Equations"

+## To run this code

+Installations required:
+* uWebSocketIO
+* Udacity Term-2 Simulator
+* cmake >= 3.5
+* make >= 4.1 (Linux, Mac), 3.81 (Windows)
+* gcc/g++ >= 5.4
+For more information on installation instructions and details refer the [original link](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project/blob/master/README.md) from Udacity.

-Once the install for uWebSocketIO is complete, the main program can be built and run by doing the following from the project top directory.
+The project can be built and run by doing the following from the project top directory.

 1. mkdir build
 2. cd build